CLIMATE SMART MISSOULA

 Solar Fun Facts and Ideas

-Some HOT facts about the solar potential for Missoula's entire community:
+Some HOT facts about the solar potential for Missoula's entire community, courtesy of Project Sunroof:

-• According to Project Sunroof, 68% of buildings in Missoula are "solar-viable".
-Meaning, well over half the buildings in Missoula have roofs with enough annual sun exposure to justify solar panels.
+• According to Project Sunroof, 86% of buildings in Missoula are "solar-viable" - with enough annual sun exposure to justify solar panels!

 Picture